Typeconf Logo

 Features

-Define configuration types using the TypeSpec format with VSCode support.
+Define configuration types using TypeSpec format with full VSCode support.
+Forget YAMLs and JSON Schemas, get a powerful and expressive way to describe your configuration schema.

 Use Cases